MichaelsPlayground/BleServerBlessedOriginal/nrfconnect_manual.md

 ![heart_rate_data](https://github.com/MichaelsPlayground/BleServerBlessedOriginal/blob/master/docs/server07.png?raw=true)

 A note on writing data to the server: you need to know what the format is the server accepts for this characteristic.
-Giving a wrong (=not accepted) value or not the neccessary amout of data will result in a failure.
+Giving a wrong (=not accepted) value or not the necessary amout of data will result in a failure.